Forecasting Generative Amplification: Differential amplification factor

 We study differential amplification in \cref{fig:KS_2d_1k_test_naive}.
 We compute the KS test statistics between the training dataset and differently-sized subsets of the generated data.
 As in \cref{sec:local}, we remove the extrapolation regions for small and high $R$ here, as indicated in the plots.

 The upper left panel of \cref{fig:KS_2d_1k_test_naive} shows that the selected summary statistic affects the predicted amplification behavior.
-Both likelihood ratio based summary statistics do not show any amplification, while we obtain $G\simeq22$ for the $R$ summary statistic.
-This behavior is explained by the fact that the radius measure is only sensitive to deviations in the radius distribution, while the two classifier scores are sensitive to any discrepancies.
+Both LR-based summary statistics show no amplification, while we obtain $G\simeq 22$ for the summary statistic $R$.
+This is explained by the fact that the radius measure is only sensitive to deviations in the radius distribution, while the two classifier scores are sensitive to any discrepancies.
 Both amplification estimates are valid, but describe different levels of detail.

 The upper right panel of \cref{fig:KS_2d_1k_test_naive} instead compares the generated dataset to a large holdout dataset drawn from the truth distribution.
 This serves as a cross-check, comparable to Refs.~\cite{Butter:2020qhk2, Bieringer:2022cbs2}, and is not feasible for realistic applications.
 The amplification behavior is the same as in the left panel.
 As the large test dataset provides us with a steep asymptotic KS value for large $\Ngen$, the amplification values can be determined more reliably.

 In the lower left panel of \cref{fig:KS_2d_1k_test_naive}, we present the KS test results on the refined generative set, excluding classifier likelihood ratios that deviate significantly from one.
 The location of these excluded events is shown in the lower right panel of \cref{fig:KS_2d_1k_test_naive}.
 The most notable effect is that we now observe a higher amplification factor for the classifier-based KS test.
 This confirms the validity of our likelihood-ratio-based KS test.
 The effects of the cut on the KS values for the true likelihood ratio are minimal, due to imperfect training of the classifier.